 As the Chef and Owner of Ember Restaurant, Brian Collins is known for his modern approach to regional Italian Cuisine on California’s Central Coast.

 A native of Arroyo Grande, Brian was drawn to food and cooking at an early age.
 After taking his first cooking job at a local café he was immediately drawn to the restaurant industry.
 Shortly thereafter, Brian enrolled in the California Culinary Academy in San Francisco.
-He and his wife, Harmony, and young daughter, Emma, packed up and the journey to become a chef began.
+He and his wife, Harmony, and their young daughter, Emma, packed up and the journey to become a chef began.

 Prior to graduation, Brian obtained an intern position at Berkeley’s famous Chez Panisse Restaurant in 2000.
 Upon the completion of a three month internship and graduation from culinary school, Brian was offered a full-time position which turned into a six-year stint cooking under the tutelage of Alice Waters.
 Brian credits much of his culinary philosophy and influence to Chez Panisse and its talented brigade of chefs.